wultra/docucheck/docs/Writing-Wultras-Documentation.md

 # Writing Wultra's documentation

-This document describes how to create proper documentation for Wultra's application.
+This document describes how to create a proper documentation for Wultra's application.

 ## Structure of documentation